isabella232/sc_Charts/03-Script/Charts.markdown

 Hey, what's up everybody, this is [Jessy|Catie].
 In today's screencast I'm going to introduce you to a really popular charting framework aptly named `Charts`.

-As the name might imply, `Charts` is an open sourse charting framework, written in Swift by Daniel Cohen Gindi.
-It's heavily inspired by the `MPAndroidCharts` library for Android, and as such shares an almost indentical API.
+As the name might imply, `Charts` is an open source charting framework, written in Swift by Daniel Cohen Gindi.
+It's heavily inspired by the `MPAndroidCharts` library for Android, and as such shares an almost identical API.
 This is great if you're working cross-platform, since the learning curve is reduced and productivity increased.

-The framework provides 8 different chart types out-of-the-box, has full support for pinching and panning, is highly configurable, and even provides build-up animations for both axis'.
+The framework provides 8 different chart types out-of-the-box, has full support for pinching and panning, is highly configurable, and even provides build-up animations for both axes.

 But the easiest—and most enjoyable!—way to understand `Charts` is to begin using it, so let’s dive in.